 We first applied the distribution tail test as follows.
 For each group we computed the average distance between pairs of genes in the group, irrespectively of whether they reside on the same chromosome or on different chromosomes.
-The results show that for all three types of groups, functional gene groups exhibit more spatial concentration than expected at random (P-value = $10^{-4}$ , calculated from $10^4$ simulations).
-However, the high correlation between linear intra-chromosomal distances (as measured in base pairs) and the corresponding 3D distances (see Supplementary Figure S1 in Supplementary Information) raises the question whether the apparent 3D concentration is merely a result of the linear intra-chromosomal concentration observed earlier.
+The results show that for all three types of groups, functional gene groups exhibit more spatial concentration than expected at random (p-value = 10^{-4} , calculated from 10^{-5} simulations).
+However, the high correlation between linear intra-chromosomal distances (as measured in base pairs) and the corresponding 3D distances (see Figure S1 in supplementary information) raises the question whether the apparent 3D concentration is merely a result of the linear intra-chromosomal concentration observed earlier.
 In order to test for spatial concentration effects that are not related to linear gene proximity, we considered only inter-chromosomal gene pairs, excluding all intrachromosomal distances.
 To respect the chromosomal organization of each group, we again randomly permuted the locations of genes within each chromosome separately.
 So, for each group the number of pairs of genes along different chromosomes stays the same in simulated genomes.
-The results show that the average inter-chromosomal 3D distances between genes from the same pathway are significantly smaller than expected by chance (P-value = 0.009; complexes P-value = 0.09, PPIs P-value = 0.7).
-Applying the distribution tail test with 20 bins resulted in significant over-population of the first bin for PPIs only (P-value = 0.004).
-For complexes and pathways, P-values were 0.06 and 0.33 respectively.
+The results show that the average inter-chromosomal 3D distances between genes from the same pathway are significantly smaller than expected by chance (p-value = 0.009; complexes p-value = 0.09, PPIs p-value= 0.7).
+Applying the distribution tail test with 20 bins resulted in significant over-population of the first bin for PPIs only (p-value = 0.004).
+For complexes and pathways, p-values were 0.06 and 0.33 respectively.

-The distribution tail test used above checks whether the average inter-chromosomal distances between gene pairs within a group is significantly smaller than expected at random.
+The distribution tail test used above checks whether the average inter-chromosomal distances between genes pairs within a group is significantly smaller than expected at random.
 However, if proximity tendency exists only between specific genes within a group, it may be undetected after averaging all pairs in the group.
 This could explain the fact that the test was significant for PPIs but not for the other types, which have larger groups.
-To examine whether such tendency exists, we applied the distribution tail test again, but this time we used the individual distances between gene pairs instead of the average over these distances.
+To examine whether such tendency exists, we applied the distribution tail test again, but this time we did not average over the distances in each group, but used the individual distances between gene pairs.
 We computed the distance between each pair of genes from the same group that reside on different chromosomes, binned the values obtained from the entire set of such pairs into 20 bins, and tested the concentration at the distribution tail.
-We found that for all three group types, namely PPIs, pathways and complexes, gene pairs from the same group tend to cluster within a small spatial region even when they lie on different chromosomes.
-For the three resultant distributions, the first bin in the real genome (5% of pairs with highest spatial inter-chromosomal proximity) was significantly more populated than the same bin in the random genomes. with P-values 0.004, $10^{-4}$ and 0.02 for PPIs, complexes and pathways respectively.
-This result reflects the clustering tendency of genes from the same group.
+We found that for all three group types, namely pathways, PPIs and complexes, gene pairs from the same group tend to cluster within a small spatial region even when they lie on different chromosomes.
+For the three resultant distributions, the first bin in the real genome (5% of pairs with highest spatial inter-chromosomal proximity) was significantly more populated than the same bin in the random genomes, with p-values 0.004, 10-4 and 0.02 for PPIs, complexes and pathways respectively.
+This result reflects the clustering tendency of genes from the same groups.
 For PPIs and complexes, the cumulative distribution of the histogram tail remained statistically significant also beyond the first bin.
-For PPIs, more than 25% of the pairs displayed strong clustering tendency (e.g. for the sum of frequencies in bins 1-6, the obtained P-value was $\leq 0.03$ ).
-An even more pronounced effect was found for complexes, where about 90% of the pairs, populating bins 1-18 in the cumulative histogram, had all P-values below 0.02.
+For PPIs, more than 25% of the pairs displayed strong clustering tendency (e.g., for the sum of frequencies in bins 1-6, the obtained p-value was ≤ 0.03).
+An even more pronounced effect was found for complexes, where about 90% of the pairs, populating bins 1-18 in the cumulative histogram, had all p-values below 0.02.
 These results, normalized by dividing by the real genome values for the sake of better visibility, are illustrated in Figure 3.